Help With Addiction

 While there is help available for people who want to detox from a drug or alcohol habit, or those who are battling a gambling problem there is little in the way of structured counselling support to help you understand why the problem arose in the first place.

-We can help you to understand what role your addiction has been playing in your life and therefore work towards finding something healthier and more sustainable to put in its place.
+I can help you understand what role your addiction has been playing in your life and work towards finding something healthier and more sustainable to put in its place.

 In the meantime, if you'd like to read some further and wider thoughts on addiction check out these blog posts.

-This first one is written by my colleague, Martin Pankhurst.
-Martin is a recovering alcoholic who now helps others towards recovery from substance abuse.
+This first one is written by Martin who now works in a rehab facility helping others towards recovery from substance abuse.
 His insight is invaluable because he understands both the darkness of addiction, and the relief and peace which emerges from finding a healthier and more positive path.

 Why You Can't Remain A Functioning Alcoholic

-If you have any questions about the support we can offer please don’t hesitate to contact me.
+If you have any questions about the support I can offer please don’t hesitate to contact me.